lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/4-security.md

 **Default Network ACLs** allows all outbound and inbound traffic. **Custom network ACLs** deny all inbound and outbound traffic.

-**Network ACLs are stateless**; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
+**Network ACLs are stateless**.
+Responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
 If you don't include the outbound range, your server would respond but the traffic would never leave the subnet.

 You can block IP addresses using network ACLs (not security groups).